liskin/strava-offline/README.md

 usage: strava-offline gpx [-h] [--strava4-session XX] [--dir-activities DIR]
                           [--dir-activities-backup DIR] [--database FILE]

 Download known (previously synced using the "sqlite" command) activities in GPX format.
 It's recommended to only use this incrementally to download the latest activities every day or week, and download the bulk of your historic activities directly from Strava.
-Use --dir-activities- backup to avoid downloading activities already downloaded in the bulk.
+Use --dir-activities-backup to avoid downloading activities already downloaded in the bulk.

 optional arguments:
   -h, --help            show this help message and exit

 Strava web:
   --strava4-session XX  '_strava4_session' cookie value (default:
-                        genenv('STRAVA_COOKIE_STRAVA4_SESSION'))
+                        getenv('STRAVA_COOKIE_STRAVA4_SESSION'))

 strava-offline gpx storage:
-  --dir-activities DIR  directory to store gpx files indexed by activity id (default:
+  --dir-activities DIR  directory to store gpx files indexed by activity id
-                        strava_data/activities)
+                        (default: strava_data/activities)
   --dir-activities-backup DIR
                         optional path to activities in Strava backup (no need to redownload these)

 strava-offline database:
   --database FILE       sqlite database file (default:
                         /home/user/.local/share/strava_offline/strava.sqlite)
 ```

 ## Donations (♥ = €)